-- (1) The melting temperature of aluminum alloys is significantly lower than steel.
-As a consequence, continuous casting machines must remove more heat per unit mass of steel and operate in a higher temperature environment than aluminum alloys. - (2) The thermal conductivity of aluminum alloys is an order of magnitude higher than that of steel.
-Combined with the slower casting speed (~10 times slower than steel continuous casting), this causes faster internal heat extraction, resulting in the relatively short liquid pool in DC casting of aluminum alloys mentioned earlier.
-To avoid cracking the solid strand, DC-cast ingots must be cast vertically without bending.
+- (i) The melting temperature of aluminum alloys is significantly lower than steel.
+As a consequence, continuous casting machines must remove more heat per unit mass of steel and operate in a higher temperature environment than aluminum alloys. - (ii) The thermal conductivity of aluminum alloys is an order of magnitude higher than that of steel.
+Combined with the slower casting speed (~10x slower than steel continuous casting), this causes faster internal heat extraction, resulting in the relatively short liquid pool in D.C. casting of aluminum alloys mentioned earlier.
+To avoid cracking the solid strand, D.C.-cast ingots must be cast vertically without bending.
 This limits the cast length before it must be removed from the casting pit and production restarted for a new ingot.
 In contrast, the liquid metal pool during continuous casting of steel extends well below the mold.
-This results in a strand with a liquid-filled shell structure, which can be easily bent and straightened to generate a continuous supply of solidified semifinished product. - (3) The thermal diffusivity of liquid aluminum is about 6 times higher than that of liquid steel.
+This results in a strand with a liquid-filled shell structure, which can be easily bent and straightened to generate a continuous supply of solidified semifinished product. - (iii) The thermal diffusivity of liquid aluminum is about 6 times higher than that of liquid steel.
 This means that liquid aluminum tends to lose its superheat faster than liquid steel, for a given fluid flow pattern.
-Temperature profiles in the solid aluminum therefore respond faster to changes in surface heat removal. - (4) The solidification shrinkage experienced by aluminum alloys is almost twice that of steel.
-Therefore, higher thermal stresses can be generated within the solidification "mushy" zone by aluminum alloys, making hot tear cracks more likely, especially in alloys with long freezing ranges. - (5) The volumetric latent heat of aluminum is substantially less, making initial solidification at the meniscus much faster than in steel. - (6) The thermal contraction coefficient of solid aluminum is higher than in steel.
+Temperature profiles in the solid aluminum therefore respond faster to changes in surface heat removal. - (iv) The solidification shrinkage experienced by aluminum alloys is almost twice that of steel.
+Therefore, higher thermal stresses can be generated within the solidification "mushy" zone by aluminum alloys, making hot tear cracks more likely, especially in alloys with long freezing ranges. - (v) The volumetric latent heat of aluminum is substantially less, making initial solidification at the meniscus much faster than in steel. - (vi) The thermal contraction coefficient of solid aluminum is higher than in steel.
 During initial solidification, the extra contraction of the solid shell causes deeper surface depressions, resulting in a marked reduction in mold heat flow and surface quality problems.
-Also, the larger thermal contraction during DC casting leads to greater macrodeformation of aluminum ingots.
-One example is the characteristic deformation of the ingot base, called "butt curl,"^[5,12] which develops during startup, especially when cooling water reaches the ingot surface within the base region.^[13] Under steady-state conditions, the solidifying ingot contracts, especially towards the face centers.
-To prevent this effect, called ingot rolling face "pull-in," most high-aspect-ratio molds are designed with convex shape.^[14]
+Also, the larger thermal contraction during D.C. casting leads to greater macro-deformation of aluminum ingots.
+One example is the characteristic deformation of the ingot base, called butt curl^[5, 12], which develops during startup, especially when cooling water reaches the ingot surface within the base region^[13].